nuthanc/react/streams/client/README.md

 * Import Switch in App.js and wrap all the routes within it
 * Switch shows only the 1st Route that gets matched

+### Showing a Stream
+* In StreamShow, import connect and fetchStream